-Norman has toured, exhibited, performed and spoken about their work at Venice International Performance Week (IT), Spill Festival of Live Art (UK), Performance Space New York (US), Fierce Festival (UK), In Between Time (UK), Arnolfini (UK), Live Works (AU), Australian Experimental Art Foundation (AU), Edinburgh Festival (UK) and Brisbane International Festival (AU), Melbourne Festival (AU), Dancehouse (AU), Tarnanthi Festival of Aboriginal and Torres Strait Islander Art (AU) and Tate Modern (UK), the Science Gallery London (UK), Die Fabrikanten (AT), and the Festival of Live Art (AU), to name a few.
-Their trajectory as an artist has largely been fostered outside of institutional education and under the direct mentorship of numerous artistic Elders, esteemed performance artists such as Guillermo Gomez-Peña, Yoshito Ohno, Akaji Maro and Marina Abramovic counted among them.
-They have received numerous honours for both their art and their writing, most recently a Sidney Myer Creative Fellowship.
+Norman has received major commissions from the Biennale of Sydney (AU), Performance Space New York (US), Dark Mofo (AU), Venice International Performance Week (IT), Spill Festival of Live Art (UK), Fierce Festival (UK), In Between Time (UK), Arnolfini (UK), Live Works (AU), Australian Experimental Art Foundation (AU), Edinburgh Festival (UK) and Brisbane International Festival (AU), Melbourne Festival (AU), Tarnanthi Festival of Aboriginal and Torres Strait Islander Art (AU) and Tate Modern (UK), the Science Gallery London (UK), Die Fabrikanten (AT), and the Festival of Live Art (AU), to name a few.

-Aside from their artistic practice they are also a writer of fiction, essays and poetry.
-Their work has been published and commissioned by Meanjin, Overland, Stylus, The Cultural Studies Review, The Red Room Company, the National Association for the Visual Arts (NAVA) Quarterly and Realtime to name a few.
-They have won or placed in numerous literary awards, including: The Lifted Brow Prize for Experimental Non-Fiction (Longlisted) 2018; The Kill Your Darlings Unpublished Manuscript Award, 2017, (Winner); The 2017 ABR/Elizabeth Jolley Award for Short Story (Longlisted); Overland/Judith Wright Prize for Poetry (1st Runner Up and High Commendation) 2008 and 2009, and the 2007 The DJ (Dinny) O'Hearn Award.
-Writing as Onyx B. Carmine, they are currently represented as a fiction author by literary agency Curtis Brown.
+Aside from his artistic and curatorial practice he is also a writer of fiction, essays and poetry.
+His work has been published and commissioned by Meanjin, Overland, Stylus, Kill Your Darlings, The Cultural Studies Review, The Red Room Company, the National Association for the Visual Arts (NAVA) Quarterly and Realtime to name a few.
+He was the co-editor of the book Dreaming in Motion, a survey of Indigenous Australian film.
+He has won or placed in numerous literary awards, including: The Lifted Brow Prize for Experimental Non-Fiction (Longlisted) 2018; The Kill Your Darlings Unpublished Manuscript Award, 2017, (Winner); The 2017 ABR/Elizabeth Jolley Award for Short Story (Longlisted); Overland/Judith Wright Prize for Poetry (1st Runner Up and High Commendation) 2008 and 2009, and the 2007 The DJ (Dinny) O'Hearn Award.
+He is currently represented as a fiction author by literary agency Curtis Brown.
 Their award-winning first collection of short fiction is forthcoming in 2020.